momentum-cohort-2018-07/lab-w4d1-intro-rails-swpat23/README.md

 ## Description

 As you progress in your Rails knowledge, [Rails Guides](http://guides.rubyonrails.org) is a site you will visit often.
-For this assignment, read the introductory article, [Getting Started with Rails](http://guides.rubyonrails.org/getting_started.html), following along with the code examples (read the code! run the code!).
+For this assignment, read the introductory article [Getting Started with Rails](http://guides.rubyonrails.org/getting_started.html), following along with the code examples (_read the code! run the code!_).

 Your assignment is to follow the steps to build the blog application described in the article.